Search results for:

 Step 2: Go to the PHP configuration editor.

 Step 3: Edit the "memory_limit" variable to the size that you wish.

-Step 4: Save changes
+Step 4: Save your changes.